 After a year of lockdowns, Covid-19 policies, and many people working from home, organizations call workers back to the office.
 But not everyone, and not all the time.
 In hybrid workplaces, most team members are at the office for a limited number of days and hours of the week.
 Some work only from home.
 Some only at the office.
 And many spend their working time at clients, coworking spaces, or coffee bars.

 But how should organizations manage that?
 When should everyone be at the office?
 How often should team members meet in person?
-What are the consequences for security, diversity, and performance?
-Can we still have static teams in a world of networked individuals?
-And how do we optimize creativity and productivity with team members spread across the country?
+What are the consequences for innovation, diversity, and performance?
+Can we still meet face-to-face if half the team is working remotely?
+How do we optimize creativity and productivity with team members spread across the country?

 OKRs, KPIs and the North Star Metric

 Objectives and Key Results seem to be the new Holy Grail.
 Many organizations are embracing the new goal-setting framework that was invented at Intel and popularized by Google.
-At the same time, most organizations are unwilling to let go of their Key Performance Indicators.
+At the same time, most organizations are unwilling to let go of traditional Key Performance Indicators.
 After all, how can you achieve objectives without targets and incentives?

 And then there is the North Star Metric: the highly focused approach commonly used by startups and scale-ups to get high-performance, agile teams aligned around a single team-wide metric.
 And if this technique works for young businesses, then why not the larger ones?

 Habit-forming and Gamification at Work

 For many years, organizations have wondered how to motivate their workers.
 Average employee engagement has been low for decades, and no employee engagement program seems to have a lasting effect.
 That’s because motivation (and willpower) are not enough to achieve organizational change.
 The science of habit-forming and the research into gamification teaches us how to successfully change our behaviors.